SantanderMetGroup/website-demo/content/authors/juan-antonio-fernandez/_index.md

 ---
 # Display name
-title: Sixto Herrera Garcia
+title: Juan Antonio Fernández-Granja

 # Custom keyword (e.g. to be used by md2bib.py)
-short_name: S. Herrera Garcia
+short_name: J.A.
+Fernández-Granja

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 'Associate Professor'
+role: ''

 # Organizations/Affiliations
 organizations: